Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 | Extended caching | Yes (GPT-5.1 Pro) | No | Yes (Gemini 3 Pro) |

-Key insight: OpenAI's automatic caching is the easiest to use.
-Anthropic and Google require explicit cached_content API parameters.
+The bottom line: OpenAI's automatic caching is the easiest to work with.
+Anthropic and Google both require explicit cached_content API parameters.
+For provider-specific prompting techniques, check out our guides on Claude and Gemini.

 OpenAI Prompt Caching (GPT-5.1)